entropy-tamer/reynard-algorithms/README.md

 # reynard-algorithms

-> Algorithm primitives and data structures for Reynard applications
+> Algorithms, data structures, and computational utilities for spatial computing, collision detection, pathfinding, and procedural generation

 A comprehensive collection of reusable algorithmic building blocks with automatic optimization, memory pooling, and performance monitoring.
 Built with the PAW optimization framework for maximum efficiency.